facebookincubator/GeoLift/website/docs/GettingStarted/MultiCellWalkthrough.md

   * `side_of_test = "two_sided"`: The test statistic is the sum of all treatment effects.
   * `side_of_test = "one_sided"`: One-sided test against positive or negative effects.

-Taking this inputs into consideration, we find:
+Taking these inputs into consideration, we find:

 ``` r
 set.seed(8) #To replicate the results